phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 * Publications and research materials written by members of the project.
 * Reference materials used by the project.

 The ***Library*** is modeled after [Academic Pages](https://github.com/academicpages/academicpages.github.io){: target="_blank" }, a GitHub Pages template for personal and professional portfolio-oriented websites.
-Each item in the library has a "library index card", in folder `library/cards`, that attributes the asset with:
+Each item in the library has a "library index card" that attributes the asset with:

 1. Its title.
 1. The authors.